 Blood-borne Pathogens Insurance

 Students enrolled in certain courses may be automatically assessed this insurance to provide benefits in case of accidental exposure to blood-borne pathogens/infectious disease in health-related settings.

 Students and faculty members may purchase textbooks and all school supplies at the University Bookstore.
 It is difficult to estimate the per-student cost of textbooks and supplies, since the figures vary considerably by level and subject matter area.
 The cost total will be affected by the proportion of used versus new textbooks purchased by students.

 A candidate for graduation must pay a graduation application fee of $40, which includes the printing and mailing of the diploma.
 This fee is mandatory for all graduation applications regardless if the graduate plans to participate in the commencement ceremonies.
 To replace a previously issued diploma, there is a $25 diploma re-ordering fee.
 Additional information may be obtained from the Registrar’s office.

 Housing and Meal Services

-See separate bulletin available through the University Housing Director’s office.
+See separate bulletin available through University Housing.